Gluppe/Database_project/README.md

 ## Running the Web server

 First make a file called `dbCredentials.php`, the template for this file is called `dbCredentialsTemplate.php`.

-Then run the installation script.
-(Not made yet)
+When the dbCredentials file is made with the correct information, run the setup script called `Setup.php`.

 To start the web server, use the command: `php -S localhost:8080 api.php`.